-Further information on the register of acceptable purposes for PFOS, its salts and PFOSF is available from: www.pops.int.
+Further information on the register of acceptable purposes for PFOS and PFOS-related compounds and PFOA and PFOA-related compounds is available from: www.pops.int.

 For further information, see section II.B of the general technical guidelines.

 III.
 Issues under the Stockholm Convention to be addressed cooperatively with the Basel Convention